UdayaMurthy/OMV-Based-Private-Server-NAS-/README.md

 🟢 Active Development

-The server is currently running OpenMediaVault, Tailscale, and Jellyfin successfully.
+The server is currently running OpenMediaVault, Tailscale, File Browser and Jellyfin successfully.
 AdGuard Home and additional self-hosted services are planned for future deployment.